Antarctica Is Losing Ice Faster Every Year - Slashdot

 About that Gin and Tonic...
 (Score:2)

-Way to incite a panic (Score:3)
+Way to incite a panic (Score:4, Interesting)

 2000 Gt gain > 1929 Gt loss.
 The uncertainty over how much is lost via sublimation and water runoff clouds whether Antarctica has a net gain or loss of ice.